wanted2/caineng.in/www/_posts/2021-06-13-commitments-expenses-cash-flows.md

 * __QA is expensive__: QA or any safety factors can enhance the quality but also makes the product more expensive.
 Then PMs must be careful when thinking about doing __excessive QA__ in their projects.
 Usually, after having safety at standard, it is possible to stop doing QA to prevent the cost go higher.
-* **Control execution**: developers and technicians can require excessive time for development and testing.
+* **Control work**: developers and technicians can require excessive time for development and testing.
 This only increases the cost of the project.
 PMs must control the cost of development by setting deadlines for any tasks and tests.
 * **Cost of changes**: changes are often in projects.